FrickHazard/Homework/Algorithm Design Manual/Chapter 5.md

 When reach a leaf node  $l$ we need the weight of its parent and grandparent.
 This allows us to determine the minimum weight at the localized extremities of the tree.
 Consider the following either we delete the leaf node or we dont.
 If we do delete the leaf node then we must keep the parent otherwise the constraint of the cover will be violated.

 Using A DFS traversal we record the impact of every choice of a node.
 When we choose to remove a node it means that we must keep any other nodes connected to the deletee.
-This requires us to cascade down essentially a giant or exclusive or expression.
+This requires us to cascade down essentially a giant exclusive or expression.

 We use a post process calculation where every sub tree returns two values.
 The first number we call $R\_sum$ which represents the summed weight when that node is deleted. $L\_sum$ is the summed weight when we keep that node.